salman1237/Examination-Application-Processing-System/README.md

-# Examination Fee Payment System
+# Examination Application Processing System

 ## Overview

-The **Examination Fee Payment System** is a comprehensive web-based platform designed for university students to apply for examinations, make fee payments, and track application status.
+The **Examination Application Processing System** is a comprehensive web-based platform designed for university students to apply for examinations, make fee payments, and track application status.
 The system streamlines the entire process from application submission to approval by department and hall authorities, and finally to fee payment and admit card generation.

 ## Features